mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 12/JTAS_-_Volume_12_May24.md

 CLASS B
 Once a starport reaches this size, it becomes a significant hub within the local – and even planetary – economy.
-Many Class B starports are at the centre of a major, and possibly capital, city.
+Many Class B starports are at the center of a major, and possibly capital, city.
 They contain hundreds of landing pads of various shapes and sizes, most of which have hangers fitted with dedicated storage and unloading facilities.
 A Class B starport is large enough to be a settlement in itself and